Observability

 Debugging an Agent

 When an agent occasionally produces incorrect results, the goal is to narrow the issue to a specific slice of runs, compare a bad run against a similar good run, and identify the first step where the execution diverges.
-In Connic, the fastest workflow is: isolate the pattern in Logs, compare traces side by side, inspect the decision path in LLM and tool spans, then use token patterns to confirm the likely cause.
+In Connic, the fastest workflow is to isolate the pattern in Logs, compare traces side by side, inspect the decision path in LLM and tool spans, then use token patterns to confirm the likely cause.

 Intermittent issues are much easier to debug when your middleware tags runs with stable context keys such as customer_id, request_type, plan, locale, or workflow_version.
 You can then use key=value search in Logs to isolate only the runs that matter.